DayuanTan/SUMO_Guide_with_Examples/README.md

 The original TL logic (programID="0") defined in net.net.xml don't work since an additional TL logic (programID="1") is defined in add.xml which actually works.
 We can observe the minDur and maxDur works.

+The offcial wiki mentions the "next" option and it logic to select next phase.
+But I didn't see how it works in this example.
+So far only minDur/maxDur have been proved.

 ref: [1 Simulation/Traffic Lights.](https://sumo.dlr.de/docs/Simulation/Traffic_Lights.html#automatically_generated_tls-programs)